How to Participate

 Topic: Introduction: Birds, Birds and More Birds

-Event: Broadcast on December 4, 2006 in Panama only
+Event: Broadcast in Panama only

 Stop No 2: Bay of Santa Maria